gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---

-## 06-traffic-gen: Hybrid Generator: Running
+## 06-traffic-gen: HybridGenerator: Running

-Now, that we've created a Hybrid Generator, let's run the program again!
+Now, that we've created a `HybridGenerator`, let's run the program again!

 Make sure you're in the following directory.